grahamhoyes/django-docker-swarm-example/docs/serversetup.rst

 Since we do not want to expose the Docker API, deploying happens by pointing the docker CLI running in GitHub Actions to a remote docker engine (running on our server) over SSH.
 SSH is also used to transfer over static files.
 We'll need an SSH key to do that.

-If you're using a separate ``deploy`` user, switch to that user now:
+If you're using a separate ``deployer`` user, switch to that user now:

 .. code-block:: console

-    $ sudo su - deploy
+    $ sudo su - deployer

 Generate an ssh key, filling in your email address: